pretty things

 Johnny played guitar, Jenny played bass

-There’s an excellent feature on pop-up books and artists including paper engineer extraordinaire Robert Sabuda over at Pingmag1.
-I’m a big fan of his as I’ve been fascinated with pop-ups ever since I was a little girl.2 That fascination naturally manifested itself in our wedding invitation (have you seen it?) and my book collection which consists of dozens of children’s books, a fraction of which just happen to, you know, pop up.
+There’s an excellent feature on pop-up books and artists including paper engineer extraordinaire Robert Sabuda over at Pingmag ((One of my favorite online mags!)).
+I’m a big fan of his as I’ve been fascinated with pop-ups ever since I was a little girl. ((It all started when my parents bought me a Sesame Street pop-up book when I was 8 which I’ve kept all these years, never mind that it’s now all dog-eared and dirty.))
+That fascination naturally manifested itself in our wedding invitation (have you seen it?) and my book collection which consists of dozens of children’s books, a fraction of which just happen to, you know, pop up.

 .